Skip to main content

 The replacement file must have a different filename to the one it is replacing.

-Ideally, the replacement should be done in the publishing application that originally uploaded the file (e.g. Whitehall).
+Where possible, you should do the replacement in the publishing application that originally uploaded the file, for example Whitehall.

 If it isn’t possible or desirable to replace the asset in the publishing app, use these steps to remove the asset in Asset Manager: